Being A Caring Church Webinar

 Ted Witzig, Jr: Again, I don’t, you know and, that’s where, you know.

-Arlan Miller: Exactly why I treat how you’d wanna be treated.
+Arlan Miller: Exactly why I treat how you’d want to be treated.
 Yeah.
-Walk how you’d wanna walk but walk in love.
+Walk how you’d want to walk but walk in love.

 Ted Witzig, Jr: Yeah.
 I, often say here at ACCFS, we have lots and lots of our counselors have lots and lots of, confidentiality requirements that are brought on fed by federal law, by HIPAA, by state law, like the Illinois Mental Health Confidentiality Act, by our professional associations, by our company policies.

-Ted Witzig, Jr: But, those things aren’t actually why we keep confidentiality .
+Ted Witzig, Jr: But those things aren’t actually why we keep confidentiality.
 We keep confidentiality because that’s what we want somebody to do to us.
 Yeah.
-You know we, abide by these, believe us.
+You know we abide by these, believe us.
 We do.
-But, actually I want my stuff to be private, so I want them to be, fill that safety as well.
+But actually, I want my stuff to be private, so I want them to be, feel that safety as well.

-Arlan Miller: I think the last point here and then we have a verse to kind of summarize is, there’s times when we’re gonna need help ourselves, right?
+Arlan Miller: I think the last point here and then we have a verse to kind of summarize is, there’s times when we’re going to need help ourselves, right?

 Arlan Miller: And it removes some of those stigmas maybe that says, oh, I need to be perfect, or I need to have it all figured out.
-Or if I say something then, I’m gonna go into a, lower class situation of Christians.
+Or if I say something then, I’m going to go into a lower-class situation of Christians.
 Right.
-And that’s, just not true.
+And that’s just not true.

 Arlan Miller: Outside of his grace.